Ayah-AQ/Movies-Library/README.md

 - # New - 2
 - The '/newMovie' allows u to add the movie to the list using post
 -  The '/getMovie' allows u to see the movies u have in DB list

+- # New - 3
+- now u can update list going to path '/update/movieId'
+- now u can delete list going to path '/del/movieId'
+- now u can see specific movie from the list going to path '/getMovie/movieId'